Candice Hansen-Koharcheck

 Candice Joy Hansen-Koharcheck is a planetary scientist.
-She is responsible for the development and operation of the JunoCam, for which she received the NASA's Outstanding Public Leadership Medal in 2018.
+She is responsible for the development and operation of the JunoCam, for which she received the NASA Outstanding Public Leadership Medal in 2018.

-Education and career
+Education and early life

-Hansen received her Bachelor of Science in Physics from California State University, Fullerton in 1976.
-While here she was taught by Dorothy Woolum, who had worked on the Apollo program.
+Hansen was born and raised in Pasadena, California.
+She received her Bachelor of Science in Physics from California State University, Fullerton in 1976.
+While there she was taught by Dorothy Woolum, who had worked on the Apollo program.
 This led her to pursue a career in planetary science.

-After graduating Hansen started graduate school at the University of Arizona, but left to work NASA's Jet Propulsion Laboratory (JPL).
-Here, she worked on the Voyager mission as part of the Voyager Imaging Team.
+Hansen originally enrolled in graduate school at the University of Arizona, where her advisor was Bradford A. Smith, who led the Voyager program.
+Smith convinced her to leave Tucson, Arizona, to work in NASA's Jet Propulsion Laboratory (JPL) on the Voyager Imaging Team.
 She designed the imaging sequences for the flybys with Jupiter, Saturn, Uranus and Neptune.
-From 1981 to 1984, when the Voyager was between Saturn and Uranus, Hansen worked at German Space Operations Center in Oberpfaffenhofen.
-While working at JPL, Hansen completed a Master of Science in planetary physics (1989) and her PhD in Earth and Space Science (1994) at UCLA.
+From 1981 to 1984, when the Voyager was between Saturn and Uranus, Hansen worked at the German Space Operations Center in Oberpfaffenhofen.
+While working at JPL, Hansen completed a Master of Science in Planetary Physics (1989) and her Doctor of Philosophy in Earth and Space Science (1994) at the University of California, Los Angeles.